-If an additional inscription involves the supply and fixing of a new plinth, or further section of stone, a sketch of the proposed stonework showing details is to be supplied.
+If an additional inscription involves the supply and fixing of a new plinth or further section of stone, you must supply a sketch of the proposed stonework showing details.

-We carry out inspections on all of the memorials in our cemeteries and closed churchyards which we maintain.
-These inspections have highlighted a number of unstable memorials.
-These memorials have been 'made safe' by either laying them flat, or supporting them with posts.
-We appreciate that visitors to the cemeteries may be distressed by the sight of memorials being laid flat, but we hope that people will appreciate that we had to do this in the interest of safety.
+We carry out inspections on all memorials in our cemeteries and the closed churchyards we maintain.
+Where these inspections have highlighted unstable memorials, we make them safe, by either laying them flat or supporting them with posts.
+We appreciate that visitors to the cemeteries may find the laying down of a headstone distressing but we hope that people appreciate we do this in the interest of safety.

-As the owner of the grave you are responsible for the repair and maintenance of the memorial and you must arrange for any repairs to be carried out by a registered Monumental Mason to carry out any repairs.
+As the owner of the grave, you are responsible for the repair and maintenance of the memorial.
+You must arrange for a registered Monumental Mason to carry out any repairs.

 Alternative memorial options

-As an alternate to the traditional headstone memorial, there are other various options which are available.
-These options include a bronze plaque memorial, bench memorial, and tree donation scheme.
+As an alternative to the traditional headstone memorial, other options are available.
+These include a bronze plaque, a bench memorial, or the tree donation scheme.

-There are two sizes of bronze plaque which we offer, an 6x4 plaque and a 11x7 plaque.
-The inscribed bronze plaque is placed on the wall within the Garden of Rest area at Penrith Cemetery.
-To apply for a bronze plaque, please contact the Bereavement Services Office.
+There are two sizes of bronze plaques, a 6"x4" plaque and a 11"x7" plaque.
+We have a wall within the Garden of Rest area at Penrith cemetery for inscribed plaques.